avatar-kaleb/kalebmckelvey-site/blog/predix-hackathon-creating-a-culture-that-develops-business-impact.md

 Integrate and iterate.
 We integrated our separate puzzle pieces and iterated on the design to make sure our demo would be ready for Friday.

 The prototype was deployed on Predix, talking to our machine data, and displaying functionality on the UI.
-A working, deployed prototype developed in 3.5 days (first 1.5 were discussion based)!!
+A working, deployed prototype developed in 3.5 days (first 1.5 were discussion-based)!!

 Bringing it together is like everyone filling their responsibility on a football play - TOUCH DOWN!